Qalthos/blog/content/personal/recent-projects-groovebot.rst

 `Groovebot`_ update.

-Before this summer, Groovebot 'worked' on `Spotify`_, and also had a fairly useful but undertested `MPD`_ backend that worked for me when I could get MPD running properly.
+Before this summer, Groovebot 'worked' on `Spotify`_, and also had a fairly useful but under-tested `MPD`_ backend that worked for me when I could get MPD running properly.
 Unfortunately, I no longer had an active Spotify subscription, which meant that I couldn't use the Spotify backend, and I had moved off of RIT's campus, meaning I no longer had a